ezrabridger-06/WLU-DATA100-Group6-Assg3/README.md

 You will only submit the PDF version of this document.
 To knit to PDF, you'll need to run `install.packages("tinytex")` in the console, followed by `tinytex::install_tinytex()` (DO NOT PUT THESE COMMANDS IN AN RMD FILE!!!).
 If you encounter errors in "Knit to PDF", you can "knit to html" and then print the html file to PDF using your operating system's PDF view (e.g. Adobe Acrobat).
 Only standalone PDF files will be accepted by MyLS.

-# References
+## References

 I am not strict about MLA or APA style or anything like that.
 For this report, I would much rather have your citations be easy to match to your insights.

-The easiest way is to use Rmd's [footnote](https://bookdown.org/yihui/rmarkdown/markdown-syntax.html#inline-formatting) syntax.
+The easiest way is to use Rmd's `[footnote](https://bookdown.org/yihui/rmarkdown/markdown-syntax.html#inline-formatting)` syntax.
 This will put a number beside the word where the footnote appears, and the full text of the footnote at the bottom of the page (pdf) or end of the document (html).
-The syntax is:^[See the source view to see this footnote], where I suggest that you put in something like this^[The relevance to the insight is ... .
+The syntax is: ^[See the source view to see this footnote], where I suggest that you put in something like this ^[The relevance to the insight is ... .
 From <<name of source and name of article>>, published on <<date>>, url: <<link to page>>] to make references for this assignment.

 Alternatively, you could make a list of citations with their main arguments and why they're relevent to your insights, methods, etc.